GoogleCloudPlatform/bigquery-dlp-remote-function/README.md

 # Use custom encryption in BigQuery using Remote Function, Cloud Run and Data Loss Prevention

-*Summary: Learn how to use Remote Functions to tokenize data with DLP in BigQuery using SQL.*
+*Summary: Learn how to use Remote Functions to de/re-identify data with DLP in BigQuery using SQL.*

 [![Build](https://github.com/GoogleCloudPlatform/bigquery-dlp-remote-function/actions/workflows/gradle.yml/badge.svg)](https://github.com/GoogleCloudPlatform/bigquery-dlp-remote-function/actions/workflows/gradle.yml)
 [![CodeQL](https://github.com/GoogleCloudPlatform/bigquery-dlp-remote-function/actions/workflows/codeql.yml/badge.svg)](https://github.com/GoogleCloudPlatform/bigquery-dlp-remote-function/actions/workflows/codeql.yml)
 [![codecov](https://codecov.io/gh/GoogleCloudPlatform/bigquery-dlp-remote-function/branch/main/graph/badge.svg?token=B25A0dD36P)](https://codecov.io/gh/GoogleCloudPlatform/bigquery-dlp-remote-function)

-This document discusses how to detect and tokenize sensitive data like personally identifiable information (PII) in BigQuery tables with simple SQL based functions, using Cloud Data Loss Prevention [(Cloud DLP)](https://cloud.google.com/dlp).
-De-identification techniques like encryption lets you preserve the utility of your data for joining or analytics while reducing the risk of handling the data by tokenizing/obfuscating the raw sensitive identifiers.
+This document discusses how to detect and de-identify sensitive data like personally identifiable information (PII) in BigQuery tables with simple SQL based functions, using Cloud Data Loss Prevention [(Cloud DLP)](https://cloud.google.com/dlp).
+De-identification techniques like encryption lets you preserve the utility of your data for joining or analytics while reducing the risk of handling the data by de-identifying/obfuscating the raw sensitive identifiers.

-Enterprises may have policy or regulatory requirements to only store tokenized data in their DataWarehouses, and a need to quickly reidentify the tokenized data for reports generation.
+Enterprises may have policy or regulatory requirements to only store de-identified data in their DataWarehouses, and a need to quickly re-identify the de-identify data for reports generation.
 To minimize the risk of handling large volumes of sensitive data, you can use an
 [automated data transformation pipeline](https://github.com/GoogleCloudPlatform/auto-data-tokenize) to create de-identified datasets that can be used for migrating from on-premises to cloud.
-You can use this project to either replace that pipeline with a SQL query for de-identification and quick reidentification or only for reidentification.
+You can use this project to either replace that pipeline with a SQL query for de-identification and quick re-identification or only for re-identification.

 Cloud DLP can inspect the data for sensitive information when the dataset has not been characterized, by using [more than 100 built-in classifiers](https://cloud.google.com/dlp/docs/infotypes-reference).
-Using DLP to tokenize the data requires complex data pipelines/applications.
-This solution aims to help your data analysts/engineers/scientists to achieve the same outcome throught Simple SQL functions using BigQuery [Remote Functions](https://cloud.google.com/blog/products/data-analytics/extending-bigquery-functions) which are a powerful way to extend the functionality of BigQuery.
+Using DLP to de-identify the data requires complex data pipelines/applications.
+This solution aims to help your data analysts/engineers/scientists to achieve the same outcome through Simple SQL functions using BigQuery [Remote Functions](https://cloud.google.com/blog/products/data-analytics/extending-bigquery-functions) which are a powerful way to extend the functionality of BigQuery.

-This document demonstrates a reference implementation of tokenizing structured data in [BigQuery](https://cloud.google.com/bigquery) using DLP and remote function (hosted on [Cloud Run](https://cloud.google.com/run)).
+This document demonstrates a reference implementation of de-identifying structured data in [BigQuery](https://cloud.google.com/bigquery) using DLP and remote function (hosted on [Cloud Run](https://cloud.google.com/run)).